 Gothenburg (Göteborg) is situated on the west coast of Sweden and is a modern yet attractive city with a noticeable lack of vehicle traffic compared to most other European cities I’ve visited although whether this is due to the carrot of excellent, cheap public transport or stick of taxation was unclear to us!
 Nevertheless, the lack of cars makes for a relaxing environment in which to wander and/or drink and the city is worthy of a visit without it’s beery attractions, even more so if you’re a sad tram lover as it has the largest tram system in Scandinavia plus the ferries out into the archipelago from Saltholmen (tram 11) are valid with city day tickets!

 The city is quite small and, although not as pretty as some other Baltic ports such as Gdansk or Tallinn, it’s still well worth a visit to soak up it’s relaxed charms and decent supply of scoops.
-The pub culture seems to be well established with plenty of “English” pubs around if you want to drink tat but pay twice what you would back home, although I’d suspect most people reading this would be after scoops and there are plenty of those with Delirium café having 30+ on tap and over 1000 on it’s bottle list then Haket stocking well over a hundred on a well put-together bottle menu, and that’s without the Rover’s good draught selection and the various other bars we didn’t get time to check out!
+The pub culture seems to be well established with plenty of “English” pubs around if you want to drink tat but pay twice what you would back home, although I’d suspect most people reading this would be after scoops and there are plenty of those with Delirium café having 30+ on tap and over 1,000 on it’s bottle list then Haket stocking well over a hundred on a well put-together bottle menu, and that’s without the Rover’s good draught selection and the various other bars we didn’t get time to check out!

 Yes, beer is expensive in bars (around £5 a pint/bottle), but that’s not their fault so don’t hold it against them; beer prices in the bars averaged 50 to 60 SEK a bottle/pint which is, at current exchange rates, £4 to £5 a go – expensive, but nowhere near as bad as I’d feared.
-Bottles in the surprisingly excellent Systembolaget shops are around the 20-25 SEK mark and the range includes some cracking beers with Swedish micros featuring alongside oddities such as Brewdog Punk IPA, North Coast Old Rasputin and plenty of other American and UK bottles and, it must be said, the selection puts most UK beer shops to shame for both price and range… it’s a strange world, I expected a state alcohol monopoly to be dingy, dour and expensive whereas the total opposite is true!
+Bottles in the surprisingly excellent Systembolaget shops are around the 20-25 SEK mark and the range includes some cracking beers with Swedish micros featuring alongside oddities such as Brewdog Punk IPA, North Coast Old Rasputin and plenty of other American and UK bottles and, it must be said, the selection puts most UK beer shops to shame for both price and range… it’s a strange world, I expected a state alcohol monopoly to be dingy, dour and expensive whereas the opposite is true!

 Eating is an expensive occupation in Gothenburg, although here are some tips.
 First, take advantage of the Pannrummet brewpub’s 70SEK lunchtime deal, which includes a main course plus salad bar and unlimited coffee – a bargain – plus the beer is well worth a scoop being the city’s only brewpub.
 For those in need of a reviving espresso and/or cake there’s a great Konditori (kaffe und küchen, or coffee and cake café) very close to the Bishops Arms at Västra Hamngatan 2 called Konditori Brogyllen which is bang on the corner looking out over the canal and passing trams; the cakes were superb and the espresso pretty good too!